 In this article, let’s look at this in more detail, including how far tennis players run in a match in terms of distance, the number of steps they take and how this all compares to other sports.

 How far do tennis players run a match?

 Unfortunately, there’s no straightforward answer to this question.
-A lot depends on the court surface, the style of play, the opponent and whether you’re playing a best of 3 or 5-set match.
+A lot depends on the court surface, the style of play, the opponent, and whether you’re playing a best of 3 or 5-set match.

-In Wimbledon 2019, Johanna Konta only ran 1.14 kilometres in her match with Ana Bogdan.
-However, this is on grass where points tend to be shorter.
+In Wimbledon 2019, Johanna Konta only ran 1.14 kilometers in her match with Ana Bogdan.
+However, this is on the grass where points tend to be shorter.
 At Roland Garros in 2018, where rallies are longer, Djokovic ran 4.3 km in his match with Bautista Agut.
 So you can see there is a huge range in the distances.

 Grass is the fastest court surface and therefore points tend to be shorter, especially if a player is finishing points quickly by coming to the net.
 However, clay is a lot slower and rallies are a lot longer so you’ll likely run a lot more.

 If you like playing a lot from the baseline, points will last longer and you’ll run further, especially side to side.
 However, if you like to finish points quickly by rushing to the net, you’ll undoubtedly conserve some energy and run less overall.

 If you’re playing a player with a huge serve, points are going to be a lot shorter if they’re bombing down aces left, right and centre.
 Therefore the distance you run will be less.
 If you are playing someone with a weaker serve, you’ll be able to return a lot of balls back in the court and get the rally started.
 However, you’ll likely be running a lot more in a match playing this style of opponent.

 What is the average number of steps in a tennis match?